 Purpose: Students consider what leadership

-involves.
+• involves

+Practicalities : Students work individually, then

 in groups; Online classes need

+breakout rooms.

+Preparation: Write the task on a board or show

-Slide 1.1.A.
+Slide 1.1.A .

 - 1. List five times in your life that you were proud to have helped someone.

-- Choose two and answer the questions:
+- 2. Choose two and answer the questions:

 - a.
 Why is this memory important to you?

 - b.
 How did you display leadership in this moment?

 - c.
 What did you learn from it?

 - 3. In groups, share one of your stories.